alicilin/nqs/README.md

 await bind({ port, store, workers: 2, user: 'ali', password: 'veli'  });
 ```
 ##### - Service Discovery Server Endpoints
-- You can test and learn the required schemas for endpoints through the /playground.
 ```text
 GET http://user:password@host:port/services
 // List of all services along with information about each